whatsupmailbox/whatsupmailbox.github.io/_posts/2016-11-29-Cate-Chloe-VIP-Jewelry-Subscription-Box-November-2016-Review-Coupon.md

 [![Cate & Chloe Gia Gracious Bracelet](http://whatsupmailbox.com/images/CateChloeVIPNovember2016GiaGraciousBracelet02.jpg)](http://www.shareasale.com/r.cfm?B=871946&U=1115177&M=49865&urllink=){:target="_blank"}

 I find the style to be feminine with a touch of glam.
-It definitely added bling to my attire and it was also surprising light which was a major bonus for me.
-I thought it would have been quite heavy with all the stones and the fact that their sizes are quite significant, but nope, it's light!
+It definitely added bling to my bare arms and it was also surprisingly light which was a major bonus for me.
+I thought it would have been quite heavy with all the stones (and they're actually quite big mind you), but nope, it's light!
 Love this!

 <br>